Ken Shamrock: Second return to Impact Wrestling (2019–2021)

 In August 2019, it was announced that Shamrock would be returning to TNA, now known as Impact Wrestling, for the first time since 2004.
 He returned at the September 5 Impact!
 TV taping in Las Vegas, Nevada, and furthered his feud with Moose that began over social media.
 Shamrock faced Moose at the 2019 Bound for Glory event in a losing effort.
 On the October 29 episode of Impact!, Shamrock was challenged to a match by Joey Ryan.
 The following week, Shamrock defeated Ryan, winning his first match since 2002.
 In February 2020, he was inducted into the Impact Hall of Fame.
 On March 17, ICU interrupted Shamrock's interview with Josh Mathews.
 The mysterious figure threw a fireball into Shamrock's eyes.
 He took off the mask and it was revealed to be Sami Callihan.
 Callihan would take his phone and the lights would go off and he would disappear.
 The feud would culminate at Rebellion 2020 Night 1 in an Unsanctioned match, where Shamrock submitted Callihan to an ankle lock.
 Ken Shamrock turned heel when he aligned himself with Sami Callihan and attacked Eddie Edwards before leaving the promotion once more.

 Battleground Championship Wrestling (2022)

-Shamrock returned for a one-night appearance for Battleground Championship Wrestling in Philadelphia on August 6, 2022, defeating Davey Boy Smith's son Harry Smith.
+Shamrock returned for a one-night appearance for Battleground Championship Wrestling in Philadelphia on August 6, 2022, defeating Harry Smith (son of Davey Boy Smith).

-Return to WWE (2024-present)

-Shamrock had announced that he re-signed with the now-renamed WWE on September 19, 2024 under a Legends Contract during his interview with Chris Van Vliet.